-INTERNAL BLEEDING
+SEVERE INTERNAL BLEEDING

-Internal bleeding is the result of an injury that causes bleeding but does not break the skin.
+Severe internal bleeding (also referred to as internal hemorrhages) is the result of an injury that causes bleeding but does not break the skin.
 The simplest and most common form of internal bleeding will result in a bruise (such as from bumping into a table).
 A more serious case of internal bleeding requires immediate medical attention, since the bleeding cannot be easily controlled.
 These injuries usually require surgery.